Visit www.gvsu.edu/coronavirus for more.

 With something for everyone, Recreation & Wellness offers multiple opportunities to do so.
 Become more mindful of your time and better balance it with exercising, having meaningful conversations, spending time outdoors, playing sports, or anything else that enhances your overall health and wellbeing.
 Use those extra "unplugged" hours each day doing something good for you, and just enjoy the world and people around you!
 Whatever you take away, we hope that you get involved, be active, and live healthy.

-We understand that there's great value in unplugging longer than just this week.
+While our Unplugged campaign typically lasts a week during the academic year, we understand that there's great value in unplugging more often than that.
 That's why we hope this concept becomes top-of-mind past this campaign.
-There's so many things happening around us - and especially on this campus.
-There are plenty more Recreation & Wellness events this semester, and the campus-wide events calendar is another great place to start!
+There's so many things happening around us and ways to disconnect from technology.

 Save these cards and share them on your social accounts to let others know you're taking a break!